GEO & AI Search

 1. Establish Your Entity

 Make sure AI "knows" who you are.
-Create comprehensive About pages, maintain consistent information across platforms, and build Wikipedia-style structured data about your brand.
+Create a comprehensive entity home page, maintain consistent information across platforms, and build Wikipedia-style structured data about your brand.

 2. Structure for Extraction